Airbotics/uptane-server/docs/guides/self-hosted-quickstart.md

 * Stop the primary client by typing `q` into the primaries prompt
 * Stop the gateway `docker-compose down gateway`
 * Stop postgres `docker-compose down postgres`
-* Kill the server you started with `npm run start `
+* Kill the server you started with `npm run start`

 ## Before you go
-* Join the Airbotics community
+* Join the Airbotics community.
-* Any feedback is more than welcome
+* Any feedback is very welcome.
-* Check out the other guides
+* Check out the other guides.